 Subject staff support students on a daily basis and use a Monitoring and Intervention Framework to highlight students that are under-performing as well as over-performing.

-Letters recognising over performance are sent by subject teachers.
+Letters recognising students who are on or exceeding their target are sent by subject teachers.

 Subject teachers will discuss with under-performing students their concerns.
-This Level 1 intervention will be reported home.
+Phase 1 intervention will be reported home.
 If no progress is seen within an agreed time frame, the Subject Leader becomes involved.
-The student’s tutor is informed.
+The student’s mentor is informed.

-The Subject Leader Level 2 intervention stage involves parents being asked to a subject meeting to discuss issues.
-The student’s tutor is informed.
+The Subject Leader Phase 2 intervention stage involves parents being asked to a subject meeting to discuss issues.
+The student’s mentor is informed.
 Removal from the course is the ultimate sanction.
-However, this decision will only be made in consultation with the student parents and Mr Holland (Assistant Headteacher).
-Again if no improvement is seen within the agreed time frame, the Level 3 phase is entered.
+However, this decision will only be made in consultation with the student, parents and Mr Owen (Year 12 & 13 Leader).
+Again if no improvement is seen within the agreed time frame, Phase 3 is entered.

-At the Level 3 intervention phase, Mr Holland will chair meetings with all stakeholders.
+At Phase 3, Mr Owen will chair meetings with all stakeholders.
 Failure to meet action points may lead to a student being asked to leave the sixth form.